Your Universal Remote Control Center

 1. Why do I want HDTV?

-HDTV is the next generation of television!
-HDTV is all-digital, meaning richer colors and no analog reception issues, such as ghosting.
-Its widescreen 16x9 image has up to six times the resolution of DVD, and full Dolby Digital 5.1 surround sound.
+HDTV is the new generation of television!
+HDTV is all-digital, meaning richer colors and no analog reception issues, such as static or ghosting.
+The widescreen image has up to six times the resolution of DVD, along with full Dolby Digital 5.1 surround sound.
 Once you’ve seen HDTV on a large screen high resolution television, DVDs look poor in comparison!

 2. What do I need in order to receive HDTV?

 At its most basic, you’ll need an antenna and an off-air (8VSB) receiver, along with a HDTV compatible television.
-Many HDTV receivers are available: standalone units, models combined with DSS receivers, or even digital video recorders.
-Some newer televisions even come with compatible HDTV receivers built-in.
+Many HDTV receivers are available: standalone units, models combined with DSS receivers or media players, or even digital video recorders.
+Almost all newer televisions even come with compatible HDTV receivers built-in.

 The antenna you’ll need depends on your specific location and what channels you require, and could range from a small unit that sits on top of your television, to a large antenna mounted on a tower.
 An antenna system may include: UHF antenna, mounting system, preamplifier and rotor.